13. Aluminium

 Unlike most other small ions, aluminium ions do not play a biologically useful role.
 In fact, given their small size and high charge, Al3+ ions are toxic to most organisms.

 Aluminium occurs in nature in a bonded, crystalline form.
 Reducing it to pure metal is done via electrolysis, and uses a large amount of electricity because it requires 3 electrons for every atom of aluminium to turn Al3+ ions into Al0 metal.
 One of the key uses of this light and strong metal is in the manufacture of aircraft.
-The first aircraft engine, built by the Wright brothers, was made out of aluminium specifically due to its low density.
+The first aircraft engine, built by the Wright brothers, was made out of aluminium specifically due to its low density, making for a lighter engine.

 When we compare aluminium to boron (B), we see a significant size difference (see below).
 We also see a significant difference between the magnetic susceptibility of aluminium and the other Group III elements, since aluminium is paramagnetic (χm=+16.5) while the others are diamagnetic.
 Aluminium’s paramagnetic strength is also very similar to that of sodium (Na) (χm=+16).